EPIC WINTER DAY TRIPS FROM REYKJAVIK, ICELAND

-Tip: I was one of the very few of my group who was able to walk all the way to the waterfall.
+Tip: I was one of the very few in my group who was able to walk all the way to the waterfall.
 It was so icy and other people slipped before they even got there…Thanks to my crampons, I could carefully walk around and see more than most others.

 Hraunfossar is a stunning waterfall a couple of hours’ drive northeast of Reykjavik.
 And it’s surrounded by a selection of other amazing attractions.

 A trip to the falls can comfortably be combined with stops at the Húsafell thermal pools, the Deildartunguhver hot spring, and the Lava Tunnel – Raufarholshellir.

 Though it is not the most popular place – and surely not one of the most famous and most popular day trips – I loved it.
 Every second of it (at least when I had daylight).
-This is the more an Iceland off-the-beaten-path day trip in winter.
+This is more an Iceland off-the-beaten-path day trip in winter.

 Nearby, you’ll find the outdoor thermal pools and hot tubs of Húsafell.
 Here, you can escape the winter chills by soaking in the wonderful, naturally heated waters.

 There are different tours offered – and most of my group decided on something else for this part of the day.
 So, I had all the pools there for myself.
 Seriously, no one was there in the wintertime (that, of course, isn’t guaranteed though).

 Then, head over to The Cave Vidgelmir which is the fourth-longest lava tube in Iceland.
 Viðgelmir is the largest lava tube in Iceland at 1585 meters (5200 feet) long.
 This lava cave is just 15 minutes away –

 The cave is the chance to witness the inner working of a volcanic eruption – you can walk the path that flowed an eruption more than 5,000 years ago.
 And the guided tour will allow you to learn about volcanic eruptions and their effect on the environment.